jason-johnson/terraform-provider-sqlsso/README.md

 ## Maintainers

-This provider plugin is currently maintained by the Jason Johnson.
+This provider plugin is currently maintained by Jason Johnson.

 ## Requirements